LateGenXer/finance/accrued_income.md

 ## Disclaimer

-> [!WARNING]
-> `accrued_income.py` is still work in progress!

-I wrote `accrued_income.py` primarily for helping filing my own Self Assessment.
+I wrote `accrued_income.py` primarily to assist filing my own Self Assessment.
-It's accurate to the best of my abilities, but I am not an accountant or financial adviser.
+It's accurate to the best of my abilities, but I am not an accountant nor a financial adviser.
 Always check carefully its results and engage a tax advisor in any doubt.

 ## Known limitations

 - Only gilts are supported
-- Index linked gilts are implemented, but not throuhgly tested

 # Usage